hpgrahsl/kryptonite-for-kafka/README.md

-# Kryptonite for Kafka: Client-Side 🔒 Field-Level 🔓 Cryptography for Apache Kafka®
+# Kryptonite for Kafka: Client-Side 🔒 Field-Level 🔓 Cryptography Suite for Apache Kafka®

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?hosted_button_id=NUCLPDTLNJ8KE)

 **Disclaimer: This is an UNOFFICIAL community project!**

+## 📚 Documentation

+### 👉 For the latest project documentation please go to the [official docs page](https://hpgrahsl.github.io/kryptonite-for-kafka/dev/) 👈

+_The contents in each module's README are most likely outdated by now and won't be regularly maintained going forward.
+You should regard them as deprecated and  expect removal any time without prior notice._

+---

 ## Overview